 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-Advantages of the Canon PowerShot G1 X Mark III:
+Arguments in favor of the Canon PowerShot G1 X Mark III:

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (9 vs 7 flaps/sec) to capture the decisive moment.